 If you are feeling peckish, book the Bites and Sites food tour which’ll take you on a food tour of the different food cultures starting in Stellenbosch.
 From Cape Malay, kasi cuisine and Afrikaans food, there’s a lot to learn about the different cultures.

 Take a Short Drive To Neethlingshof Wine Estate

 Situated in Stellenbosch, stop off at Neethlingshof Wine Estate and enjoy a Flash Food, Slow Wine pairing.
-The winemakers at the farm carefully paired up the estates wines with bite-sized portions of fast foods.
+The winemakers at the farm carefully pair up the estate’s wines with bite-sized portions of fast foods.

 Visit the Franschhoek Motor Museum

 The Franschhoek Motor Museum is self-guided and takes roughly one hour to navigate.
 There are four different warehouses which house 20 vehicles, offering the opportunity to take a look back over 100 years in the motor industry.

 With so much to do at Babylonstoren, start off by signing up for a workshop and learn some new skills to try out in your garden.
 The workshop covers everything they have learnt so far and gardening in general.
 To ensure the workshops are fun and informative, guest speakers are invited to collaborate with guests and share their success stories.

 End your day off with a fine dining experience at Rust en Vrede